GreenGiraffe1/Vienna-Destinations/README.md

 This project was created while I was taking the Udacity Full-Stack Nanodegree, and significant chunks of the structure / ideas behind the structure were provided by the course author.
-I worked closely with Udacity mentor Karol to resolve some issues.
 Significant portions of this project were inspired directly from the Udacity course "The Frontend: Javascript & AJAX", Lesson 7 "Getting Started with API's".
+I also worked closely with Udacity mentor Karol to resolve some issues.

 ## License: